Mister Ed: Remakes

-In March 1995, it was reported Walt Disney Pictures had approached Kelsey Grammer about playing Wilbur Post in a feature film adaptation of Mister Ed, but Grammer didn't want his first major film role to be playing a TV character.
+In March 1995, it was reported Walt Disney Pictures had approached Kelsey Grammer about playing Wilbur Post in a feature film adaptation of Mister Ed, but Grammer did not want his first major film role to be playing a television character.
+The film would have featured a plot inspired by Cyrano de Bergerac where Wilbur would win the affections of Carol by Ed feeding him the right things to say.

-In 2004, a remake was planned for the Fox network as a reboot, directed by Michael Spiller and written by Drake Sather.
-The remake starred Sherman Hemsley as the voice of Mister Ed, David Alan Basche as Wilbur, and Sherilyn Fenn as Carol.
+In 2004, Fox made a pilot for an updated version, starring Sherman Hemsley as the voice of Mister Ed, David Alan Basche as Wilbur and Sherilyn Fenn as Carol.
+It was directed by Michael Spiller and written by Drake Sather, and was not picked up as a series.

-In 2012, Waterman Entertainment announced they were developing a new feature film based on Mister Ed.
+In 2012, Waterman Entertainment announced it was developing a feature film based on Mister Ed.

 Legacy

+Bamboo Harvester won four PATSY Awards for animal performers.
+He died while Hilton was away visiting relatives in Oklahoma, after the man looking after him gave him a tranquilizer; he was cremated in Los Angeles and his ashes were scattered.

+Reruns on Nick at Nite in the 1980s brought the series a new audience.

-A race horse named after the character in the television show took part in the 1994 Grand National steeplechase at Aintree, England, but did not complete the course.
+A racehorse named after the character ran in the 1994 Grand National steeplechase at Aintree, England, but did not complete the course.

-In 2007, it was reported that a housing developer intended to create a community near Tahlequah, Oklahoma, built around the supposed final resting place of Mister Ed (who died in 1970).
-It was intended to be themed to the style of the show and its period.
+A horse that died in Oklahoma was widely reported to be Mister Ed.
+Young wrote that it was a palomino rented by Filmways for publicity stills in 1960, whose owner later toured it as the original.
+The horse buried at Tahlequah is reportedly Pumpkin, who died in 1979.
+In 2007, a housing developer planned a community near Tahlequah, Oklahoma, themed on the show and its period and built around that grave.